 Hall of Nations

 The Hall of Nations took the form of a truncated pyramid (pyramid with a flat instead of pointed top) with chamfered corners, creating eight vertices as anchor points at the base.
-The shell was a space frame structure composed of tetrahedral — or triangular pyramid — concrete units, each almost 5 metres wide, with some of their faces open and others closed with concrete cladding.
-Such a structure allowed for a vast, uninterrupted interior space with no supporting columns, while remaining visually and materially light yet robust.
+The shell was a space frame structure composed of tetrahedral, or triangular pyramid, concrete units, each almost 5 metres wide, with some of their faces open and others closed with concrete cladding.
+Such a structure allowed for a vast, column-free interior space while remaining visually and materially light yet robust.
 The interior had a span of 78 metres across at the base, with a height rising from 3 metres at the edges to 21 metres in the centre, with multiple mezzanine levels.
 This allowed it to accommodate displays of varying sizes, from small objects to large industrial machinery.

-This main pavilion connected via ramps and staircases at the mezzanine level to the Hall of Industries, four adjoined structures that followed the same design as the Hall of Nations in a smaller format — each 40 metres across at the base, with a height of 18 metres, using proportionately smaller tetrahedral units.
-Utilities, including electric substations, were accommodated under the ramps, which were routed so as to create a central court between the structures, for open-air exhibitions.
+This main pavilion was connected via ramps and staircases at the mezzanine level to the Hall of Industries, four adjoining structures that were smaller-scale replicas of the Hall of Nations — each 40 metres across at the base, with a height of 18 metres, using proportionately smaller tetrahedral units.
+Utilities, including electric substations, were accommodated under the ramps, which were routed so as to create a central court between the structures for open-air exhibitions.
 While the Hall of Nations featured an identical pattern of openings and clad surfaces on all sides, the faces of the Halls of Industries featured varying patterns based on various needs.
 The structures’ geometry along with the alternating rows of closed and open faces in the tetrahedral modules protected the interior from the harsh sun of Delhi, while allowing for natural ventilation.
 This passive cooling system mitigated the need for energy-intensive air conditioning.

 The structural vocabulary of the complex reflects various architectural influences.
-The Modernist ethos was reflected in the bare yet highly geometric design, with precise mathematical relationships between the larger structure and its constituent modules that echoed each other; as well as in the large-scale use of unembellished concrete, evoking Brutalist design.
-The use of the space frame as a vast, three-dimensional jaali draws on the lattice screens of Indo-Islamic and earlier Indian architecture, while the chamfered corners were influenced by Humayun’s Tomb.
+The highly geometric design, rooted in a precise mathematical relationship between the overall structure and its constituent modules, reflects a Modernist architectural aesthetic; the large-scale use of unembellished concrete, evokes the raw monumentality of Brutalist architecture.
+The use of the space frame as a vast, three-dimensional jaali draws on the lattice screens of Indo-Islamic and earlier Indian architecture; the chamfered corners were influenced by Humayun’s Tomb.

-The design and engineering of the structure emerged from economic considerations and the availability of materials and labour at the time in India.
-The space frame construction was chosen because, aside from its inherent strength with an economy of material, it could be used for both the sides and the roof, and easily adapted for the smaller size of the Halls of Industries.
+The design and engineering of the structure emerged from economic considerations and the availability of materials and labour in India at the time.
+The space frame was chosen as the structural system because, aside from its inherent strength, it could be used for both the walls and the roof, and easily adapted to the smaller scale of the Hall of Industries.
 However, prefabricated modules for space frames were unavailable in India and typical materials such as steel struts were prohibitively expensive and difficult to source.
 Raj and Rewal chose concrete, which was easily available and economically viable, though it had never previously been used for a space frame of this scale anywhere in the world.

-Skilled and unskilled manual labour, on the other hand, was readily available.
-Approximately three hundred worker families were employed and housed on site; the space frame units were cast in situ, by manually pouring concrete into wooden moulds built by a team of fifty carpenters.
+Skilled and unskilled manual labour familiar with concrete was readily available.
+Approximately three hundred worker families were employed and housed on site.
+The space frame units were cast in-situ by manually pouring concrete into wooden moulds built by a team of fifty carpenters.
 The geometry of the interlocking tetrahedral modules, resulting in rhombic sections, had up to twelve members or struts joining at a single node in a way that balanced the acting forces for great load-bearing capacity; this eliminated the need for support columns within the space.
 The construction sequence was also carefully worked out so that scaffolding was not needed beyond a certain height — the structure itself supporting further additions — thus reducing building time and effort.
 These decisions were part of what Rewal called ‘intermediate technology’ — practical and context-appropriate design solutions that sought to integrate both indigenous building practices and industrial techniques.

 The Hall of Nations came to be recognised in the international architectural fraternity and in museums and universities around the world for its design and ingenuity in the use of materials and labour.
-In India it was featured on postage stamps issued in 1987 and 2002, depicted alongside the Sanchi Stupa in the latter case.
+In India it was featured on postage stamps issued in 1987 and 2002, in the latter case depicted alongside the Sanchi Stupa.

 Critics of the demolition argued that the Hall of Nations, although falling short of the sixty-year threshold, possessed verifiable cultural value as an example of Indian Modernist architecture.
 The demolition has also been viewed as part of a larger cultural reform movement by the Narendra Modi-led Bharatiya Janata Party government, which adopts a Hindu revivalist ideology known as Hindutva, in contrast to the Modernist attitude of the INC, especially under Nehru.

 Opposition came largely in the form of public petitions and pleas to the Indian government, including an open letter to the prime minister from Rewal and Raj.
 Global institutions such as the International Union of Architects — representing over 1.3 million architects across 120 countries — as well as the Centre Pompidou in Paris, the Museum of Modern Art in New York, and ETH Zurich also wrote to the government urging it to reconsider the demolition.
-They cited the structure’s value as an architectural and cultural landmark that was also being regularly studied in international architecture curricula.
+They cited the structure’s value as an architectural and cultural landmark that had found continued relevance in international architecture curricula.
 Outside of academic and architectural communities, however, there was a lack of any significant populist objection in India.

-As a critique of these events and a way to memorialise the Hall of Nations, the organisation Architexturez South Asia launched a project named Hall of Nations, Transposed! — which invited submissions reimagining the building in various historical, contemporary, or mythical settings.
+As a critique of the demolition and to memorialise the Hall of Nations, the organisation Architexturez South Asia, launched a project titled Hall of Nations, Transposed! — which invited submissions reimagining the building in various historical, contemporary, or mythical settings.

 Photographs and models of the Hall of Nations have been exhibited at institutions such as the Centre Pompidou in Paris and the National Gallery of Modern Art in New Delhi.
 Rewal’s model of the Hall of Nations and Hall of Industries is now housed in the Victoria and Albert Museum in London.